-The projects below show our monitoring work in practice, across settings as different as a near-two-decade estuary record, streams crossed by a new mountain highway, shellfish people gather to eat, life inside a city’s stormwater pipes, and the tarns of a subantarctic island 700 km offshore.
+The projects below show our monitoring work in practice, across settings as diverse as a near-two-decade estuary record, streams crossed by a new mountain highway, the food safety of shellfish and wild kai, life inside a city’s piped streams, and the waterbodies of a subantarctic island 700 km offshore.
 Across all of them the task is the same: design monitoring that yields consistent, defensible data, and see it through from field surveys to analysis and reporting people can actually use.
-The real value though shows up over time: several of these records run for years or even decades, which lets them do what a one-off survey can’t – tell genuine change from natural variation, and even capture the ecological signature of the Canterbury earthquakes.
+The real value shows up over time: several of these records run for years or even decades, which lets them do what a one-off survey can’t – tell genuine change from natural variation, and even capture the ecological signature of the Canterbury earthquakes.

 Te Ihutai/Avon-Heathcote Estuary Health